 On the other hand, unpaid jobs are fairly common in the internship sector.
 Many college students work unpaid internships at some point; some consider it a rite of passage.
 One study found that 46% of college-student internships are unpaid.
 If your business is on a tight budget, or if you know that your competitors hire unpaid interns, it may be tempting to start an unpaid internship program.

-In many situations, though, paying your interns is a good long-term investment.
+In many situations, though, paying your interns is a good long-term investment—and of course, the right thing to do.
 It’s certainly true that interns get a lot out of a good internship, even without getting paid.
 But in the business world, the tide is increasingly turning against unpaid internships.

 Why Should You Pay Your Interns?